The Financial Aid Office offers a variety of programs to assist students with meeting the costs of higher education.

 This grant provides federal money for students with financial need.
 The federal government uses the family information from your FAFSA to determine who is eligible and how much each student is eligible to receive.

 This federal program is designed to assist students with exceptional need by supplementing other financial aid sources.
-You must be enrolled in at least 6 units and have an Expected Family Contribution of 0 to qualify for SEOG.
+You must be enrolled in at least 6 units and have an Student Aid Index of -1500 to qualify for SEOG.
 Award amounts will range from $100 to $200 per year for qualified students.

 This program, based on financial need, provides part-time employment at the College so that students can earn money while gaining work experience for employment after graduation.
 A FWS award is not a guarantee of employment.
 For further information see FWS on campus jobs.
 Students cannot exceed 20 hours per week.